 Kat Vokes is an award-winning composer, vocalist and pianist, specializing in writing for film and multimedia.
-She is a recipient of the 2022 BMI Pete Carpenter Fellowship, was awarded the 2020 ASCAP Jimmy Van Heusen Award, and is a winner of the Columbia/ASCAP Film Scoring Workshop as well as the NYU Film Scoring Competition.
+She is a recipient of the 2022 BMI Pete Carpenter Fellowship and was awarded the 2020 ASCAP Jimmy Van Heusen Award.

 Vokes is known for her creative and highly emotive palette and draws inspiration from a wide variety of genres, creating a unique sound world for each project.
-Most recently, she collaborated with award-winning filmmaker Jasmine Ching-Hui Lee on Come Home My Child, a feature documentary shot over the course of 10 years, following the lives of three women who write letters to prison inmates as a way to recover from their own trauma.
+Most recently, she collaborated with award-winning filmmaker Jasmine Ching-Hui Lee on Come Home My Child, a feature documentary shot over the course of 10 years, as well as with Matty Brown on his thriller The Sand Castle (Netflix).
+Her music can also be heard on Don Argott's Kelce (Amazon) and Robert Budreau's Queen Of Bones.

 Vokes graduated with a master’s degree in composition from New York University, where she currently teaches film scoring.
 She is a graduate of Oberlin’s Double Degree program and holds a B.A. in Comparative Literature and a B.M. in Vocal Performance.
 She is originally from Hyde Park, Chicago, where she was raised by a Serbian mother and German father.